-An explanation of the risk ratings and warnings we apply to our funds can be found on pages 6 to 7.
+An explanation of the risk ratings and warnings we apply to our funds can be found on pages 6 and 7.

 We regularly review the ratings we give the funds, so they may change from time to time.
-You can find the current risk rating, fund factsheets and other information about the funds at www.aviva.co.uk/retirement/fund-centre/

 Charges

 We'll give you details of the charges for your plan and the effect they have on your fund value in your personalised illustration.